 The Bibliophile Mailing List is maintained by Lynn DeWeese-Parkinson for the benefit of sellers and/or collectors of rare, out-of-print, scarce books in all subject areas.
 Subscribers include librarians, students, scholars, and book lovers of all kinds.
 Participants will find books offered from a few dollars to many thousands of dollars.
 Includes an idiosyncratic but interesting list of online book-finding, bookselling, and educational resources.
 [6/19]

 Social Justice, Equity, Accessibility, and Power in the Trade and in the Archives.
 A reading list of material on the topic of social justice and the trade, with information on material description, library policies, professional association guidelines, and educational materials on the subject more broadly.
-This is a working google doc, allowing anyone to edit and add material as it's made available.
+This is a working google doc, allowing anyone to submit suggestions for material to be added to the list.
+[12/21]

 Powells.
 Powells buys some ISBN books and pays shipping cost; may be useful for generating revenue from stock below your price threshold, outside your focus, or when thinning stock.
 [6/19]